LaurenC2022/qr-code-component/README.md

 ### What I learned

 The QR Code Component exercise showcases my HTML and CSS skills.
-I use flexbox to center the QR Code Component and CSS grid to fix the size of the component for all screen sizes.
-The Figma design file is almost identical for mobile and desktop browser sizes.
-The difference is the amount of blue background color outside of the component.
+I use CSS flexbox to center the QR Code Component and CSS grid to fix the size of the component for all screen sizes.

+The Figma design file is almost identical for mobile and larger desktop browser sizes.
+The difference between the two designs is the amount of blue background color outside of the component.
 For this reason no media query is used at this time.
-Instead, the width of the outside background section is responsive.
+Instead, the width for the background is responsive.
 See code snippet below showing the width set to adjust for any screen size.
 No media query is included or needed.

 ```css
 .qr-code-component-section {